switch-blade-stuff/dpm/README.md

 ### Extensions

-The library provides the following extensions to the standard API:
+DPM provides the following extensions to the standard API:

 * ABI tags
     * x86